-Figure 3.
-The event messages invoke methods of wrapper classes; the methods are mapped to functions of PowerPoint application through Dispatch Map/DISPID, which are then executed and results/status codes are returned back.
+Fig. 3 The event messages invoke methods of wrapper class; the methods then map to functions of PowerPoint application through Dispatch Map/DISPID, execute and get result/status code back.

 The IE type of participating client functions in the same way as the one described here.
 It loads the presentation and renders each slide in its browser's screen.